vsimakhin/web-logbook/README.md

 - Fix: Instructor time wasn't imported
 - Update: Golang and npm packages/security patches
 - New: Support for GPX track files

-## [3.3.0] - 06.07.2025

-- Fix: Critical bug with excessive escaping for custom fields
-- New: Custom logbook table pagination.
-You can set your custom rows numbers instead of standard `5, 10, 15, 20, 25, 30, 50, 100` for the logbook table
-- Update: Updated material-react-table npm package and fixed the issue with filters for the text columns.
-- Update: Update golang and npm packages

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)